 If you just know one position of the minor pentatonic scale and can create licks on it when someone is playing in its equivalent minor key, you can do many more things on the guitar than someone who knows a lot of scales but has no clue where and how to use them.

 7. Take care of tension

-One of the most common bad habits nearly all beginner guitar students catch, one that may keep hurting them until advanced levels, is using a lot of unnecessary tension.
+One of the most common bad habits nearly all beginner guitar students catch, one that may keep hurting them in intermediate and advanced levels is using a lot of unnecessary tension.

 I have realized through time that telling students to relax doesn’t really work.
 It’s a word that’s used so often, that it’s likely of pass over you if your guitar teacher is telling it to you too.

-What I tell my students to do is to stop and consciously relax the tension in their muscles before they start playing and, and will remind them of it every time I see them getting wound up or “fighting” the guitar.
+What I tell my students to do is to stop and consciously relax the tension in their muscles before they start playing and, and will keep reminding them of it every time I see them getting wound up or “fighting” the guitar.

 Don’t just tell yourself you’re feeling relaxed.
 Stop and consciously think about releasing muscle tension and take deep regular breaths before you start practicing something and try to catch yourself up if you start accumulating tension in any part of your body.

-There is nothing wrong with measuring how fast you can play say, a scale or a lick, and watching your speed go up over time.
+There is nothing wrong with measuring how fast you can play say, a scale, an arpeggio, a lick, or a riff and watching your speed go up over time.